Swiss-droid/Swiss-droid/README.md

 I started coding in 2025, using Python, HTML, CSS and JS.
 Then I went to university and got exposed to C++.
 It's been a challenging, yet fun journey.

-* 🧠  I'm currently learning Angular.
-* 👥  I'm looking to collaborate on Web Development projects.
+* 👥  I'm looking to collaborate on projects, which will help polish my skills.
 * 💬  I love reading.

 <p align="left">